 So, early in 2018, I moved from Average man to Average maker.

-Why did you make this blog?
+Why did you create this blog?

 For me, a lot of the tutorials out there assume a lot of prior knowledge, or tend to blur over the detail.
 You will (should) find that any tutorials I write are detailed, slow paced and include everything you need for the specific project.